Congratulations! You are now on the waiting list!

 Eyes go back to the earliest examples of human art, and they're symbolically linked to the creation of good, evil, and nothing less than the whole universe.
 They're strange.
 They're mystical.
 They're omniscient.
 But they're also light-hearted, witty, and delightfully romantic.

-The more I started looking for eyes, the more I started seeing them everywhere in both historical and contemporary art: Egyptian wedjet eyes, evil eyes, third eyes, ex votos, all-seeing eyes, lover's eye miniatures, curiosity cabinet eye models, optometrist folk signs, post-war surrealism, pop surrealism, Schiaparelli, Gucci, Fornasetti, John Derian, Astier de Villatte, Jonathan Adler, and many of your favorite contemporary artists.
+Beginning with some of the earliest examples of eyes in human art, this book traces a dazzling visual lineage through Egyptian wedjet eyes, evil eyes, third eyes, ex votos, all-seeing eyes, lover's eye miniatures, curiosity cabinet eye models, optometrist folk signs, post-war surrealism, pop surrealism, Schiaparelli, Gucci, Fornasetti, John Derian, Astier de Villatte, Jonathan Adler, and many of your favorite contemporary artists.